Fearless (2006 film): Controversy

 The descendants of Huo Yuanjia were so upset by how their ancestor was portrayed in Fearless, as well as by the historical inaccuracies in the film, that they launched a lawsuit against Jet Li and the film's producers and distributors in March 2006.
 Huo Shoujin, an 81-year-old grandson of Huo Yuanjia, stated he was unhappy that the movie showed Huo Yuanjia causing "trouble", which led to the deaths of his mother and daughter.
 Huo Shoujin also denounced the filmmakers for depicting his grandfather as a violent fighter.
 In December 2006, a court in Beijing dismissed the case, saying Fearless was an exaggerated and fictitious portrait of Huo Yuanjia but it "contained no defamatory or libelous depictions".

 Soundtrack

 The film's soundtrack was composed by Shigeru Umebayashi.

-The Taiwanese singer Jay Chou wrote and sang the theme song, also named "Huo Yuanjia".
+The Taiwanese singer Jay Chou wrote and sang the ending theme song of the same name.
 In the song, Chou sings in a falsetto voice for a few segments.

+In the Japanese release, the theme song was changed from "Fearless" by Jay to "Crime" by High and Mighty Color.
+This upset many Japanese fans of the original song.